 This book offers an alternative approach.
-It’s explains how to help customers build habits around your product, so they continue to use your solution automatically.
-Done properly, customers will return to your product or service without needing to be prompted with ongoing advertising.
+It explains how to help customers build habits around using your product or service.
+That way, they continue to engage with your solution without the need for expensive marketing campaigns.

 10. Crossing The Chasm by Geoffrey A. Moore

 Entrepreneurs often struggle to have their ideas appeal to mainstream customers.
 They may find some success with passionate early adopters, but this doesn’t always translate into success with the lucrative mainstream market.
 And without reaching that market, they miss out on the vast majority of potential profit.

 This book explains how to successfully market and sell disruptive products.
 The insights can be applied to any idea that fundamentally involves having customers change their habits or behaviors to adopt it.
 So, if your solution breaks with the industry’s norms, this book should be at the top of your reading list.